 The habitat is karoid stony flats and slopes in sandy soils where the plants grow under shrubs.
 The human urge to own special and pretty objects like art, precious stones or rare plants has brought this attractive plant risk since long ago.

-Listed as endangered in nature already in 1915 has fortunately not yet led to extinction more than a century later.
-The warning never to remove the plant from the veld should be heeded at all times for safeguarding it into the twenty second century if there is one for people.
+Listed as endangered in nature already in 1915 has fortunately not yet led to extinction more than a century later, although the warning still stands.
+The plea never to remove the plant from the veld should be heeded for safeguarding its habitat population into the twenty second century, if there is another century for people.
 Unfortunately, some herbivores with a predilection for E. obesa stems read and heed warnings as poorly as some people do.